James-Ansley/python-docusaurus-template/docs/getting_started.md

 - Change the logo and favicon in the `static/img` directory to your own logo and favicon.
 If you change the names of these files, update them in `docusaurus.config.js`.
+- Update the name in LICENSE (or the licence if you want to use a different license)